awsdocs/aws-cdk-guide/v2/use_cfn_template.md

 ## Replacing parameters<a name="use_cfn_template_cfninclude_params"></a>

 If your included AWS CloudFormation template has parameters, you can replace these with build\-time values when you import the template, using the `parameters` property\.
-In the example below, we replace the `UploadBucket` parameter with the ARN of a bucket defined elsewhere in our AWS CDK code\.
+In the following example, we replace the `UploadBucket` parameter with the ARN of a bucket defined elsewhere in our AWS CDK code\.

 ------
 #### [ TypeScript ]